 Can Geese Be Kept Indoors?

 Geese can be kept indoors under the right conditions.
-They will need enough space indoors to carry out normal behavior and move around comfortably.
+They will need enough space to carry out normal behavior and move around comfortably.
 They will need regular access to water for drinking and bathing.

-Your indoor geese will need easy access to an outdoor area for daily grazing.
+Your indoor geese will also need easy access to an outdoor area for daily grazing.
 A properly sized doggie door would be convenient so they can come and go as they please.
+Keep in mind that geese cannot be potty trained.
+Goose owners who keep their pets primarily indoors typically use diapers to keep messes to a minimum.

-What is the Best Breed of Goose?
+What Is the Best Breed of Goose?

 African